DRojasLey/dani-camp/projects/project3/README.md

 1. Generates a battle object
 1. Randomly Generates armies based on the scenario proposed by the user
 1. Calculates the actual battle numbers
-1. Compares the numbers after the three battles
 1. Returns a winner (Good or Evil)